errantSquam/guitarcade-speedup/README.md

 ### MOD TYPES (String Skip only so far)
-- old_no_scoreboard_unstable - The default for all the xdelta patches!
+- old_no_scoreboard_unstable - The default for all the xdelta patches, if alternatives don't exist.
 Skips through the scoreboard.
 High score should be preserved, but no missions.
 - outro-skip-stable - Only skips through the outro.
 Has a lower chance of glitching out the game, but you have to wait for the scoreboard to finish.
 Missions and high score work.
 - **outro-mash-through-leaderboard (Recommended)** - Skips through the outro, GUI is the same, functionality preserved, but you can mash Start any time after the game ends to start a new one.
 May still have particle errors (e.g. string skip bullets don't work, need to leave and re-enter game)